codalab/codalab-worksheets/docs/Execution.md

 **Sharing a worker with a group**

-You can also share your worker with other users within a group, by simply starting a worker with a valid group name specified:
+You can also share your worker with other users within a group.
+When shared, your worker will pick up staged bundles that belong to you or your group members, so long as you have admin permissions for the bundle.

+To share a worker, simply start a worker with a valid group name specified:

     cl-worker --group <group name>

-Your worker will only execute bundles that you have admin permissions for.

 **Controlling where runs happen with tags**.

 You can tag workers and run jobs on workers with those tags.
 To tag a worker, start the worker as follows: